mhvk/screens/docs/examples/single_screen.rst

 in this example, showing how beams of radiation go from the pulsar to Earth via the different images on the scattering screen.

+The combined codeblocks in this tutorial can be downloaded as a Python script and as a Jupyter notebook:

+:Python script:
+    :jupyter-download:script:`single_screen.py <single_screen>`
+:Jupyter notebook:
+    :jupyter-download:notebook:`single_screen.ipynb <single_screen>`

 .. plot::

     from astropy import units as u